jwalton/home-infrastructure/README.md

 * `vagrant plugin install vagrant-berkshelf`
 * `vagrant up` to create a VM using attributes from default.json

+If you want to test galactica, you should edit the Vagrantfile and change "default.json" to "galactica.json".
+Similar for other servers.

 Prerequisites when creating a new server
 ========================================